During the past 30 days, I spent $297.96 on Facebook ads that returned $10,510.50 in direct revenue. This post will explain how I pulled that off.

 Are you seeing similar results?
 If not, make sure to sign up for my Power Editor training course!

-Most of the strategies I used during the past 30 days (Conversion Tracking, Conversion Specs, Custom Audiences, Lookalike Audiences, Ad Reports, Split Testing) are covered in the course.
+Most of the strategies I used during the past 30 days (Conversion Tracking, Conversion Specs, Custom Audiences, Lookalike Audiences, Ad Reports, Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best.) are covered in the course.